 This center’s mission is to support biomedical research and teaching that utilizes laboratory animals.
 This is done in a manner that promotes the policies set by the Institutional Animal Care and Use Committee (IACUC) whose charge is to oversee compliance by UVA personnel with federal regulations and guidelines.

-This facility offers the latest advances in imaging/spectroscopy strategies for imaging in vivo of live animals, and excised human and animal organs.
+This facility offers the latest advances in imaging/spectroscopy strategies for imaging live animals and excised human and animal organs using techniques such as MRI, ultrasound, bioluminescence, fluorescence, PET, and combined modalities.

 MolMart supplies molecular biology reagents to UVA researchers.